DhruvSharma19/Langster/README.md

 # 🏫 Langster - Language Learning as a Service

-Welcome to **Lingo**!
+Welcome to **Langster**!
 This project is a language learning platform designed to make learning engaging and fun.
 Users can pick courses, dive into lessons, and interact with questions using AI-generated voices.
 Read on to learn more about our key features, setup instructions, and the technologies used to build this platform.

 ## ✨ Key Features